Woodlands Checkpoint: Background

 Even after the completion of the Johor–Singapore Causeway in 1924 connecting the Singapore island and the peninsula, there was no formal land border checkpoint in Singapore restricting the flow of people between the two lands, until Singapore's independence from Malaysia in 1965.
-This was due to the fact that Singapore and the rest of Peninsular Malaysia had either been under a single sovereign control (in the form of British colonial administration, Straits Settlements, and Malayan Union and Japanese occupation during World War II in Asia) or enjoined in a single political entity (Federation of Malaysia).
+This was due to the fact that Singapore and the rest of Peninsular Malaysia had either been under a single sovereign control (in the form of the British colonial administration, Straits Settlements, Malayan Union and Japanese occupation during World War II in Asia) or enjoined in a single political entity (Federation of Malaysia).
 During these periods of singular external control, the security of Singapore's side of the Causeway had been nominally managed by the local police authorities.
 The police would step up its security checks when the situation demanded it, like during the Malayan Emergency or dealing with the aftermath of prison breaks at the prison at Pearl's Hill.
 Generally people at both sides of the causeway could travel between Singapore and Johor, ergo Peninsular Malaysia freely.
 Since the independence of Singapore, there have been several physical replacements of the Woodlands Checkpoint complex to accommodate the growing traffic between the two countries, but they have largely located within the same area.